The Advanced tab contains a few less often used features that can help with compatibility with some software packages and devices.

 This allows you to set the hostname of the device independent of the name shown in MCM.
 This may be useful when a file is tied to a hostname but is being shared across multiple locations with their own CacheDrives (for example Revit central files).

-Note that this hostname must be unique on the LAN.
+Note that this hostname must be unique on the LAN or a VPN-connected multisite network.

 SMB Protocol Settings